-During the year there was a transfer of one investment with a value of £20,646,804 from Level 2 to Level 3 of the fair value hierarchy.
+There were no transfers of investments between levels of the fair value hierarchy during the year.
 Such transfers are recognised at the end of the reporting period in which the change has occurred.

 The following table shows the Directors' best estimate of the sensitivity of the Subsidiary's Level 3 investments to changes in the principal unobservable input, with all other variables held constant.